Studio

 Create and order pages

 Each folder in a directory is added to a list and sent to the getPages function, this returns an IO with the pages seen inside.
 GetStatic file creates a list of extra js or css files linked to the article.
-This offered some flexiblility to have custom assets for an article
+This offered some flexibility to have custom assets for an article

 getPages :: [FilePath] -> IO [Page]